Ayelet Shaked: Zionism

 In a controversial 2017 speech to the Israel Bar Association, Shaked stated that the Israeli judicial branch operates as if in a "dream", adopting a "utopian and universal worldview...
 Only a moral and political revolution of the magnitude of the revolution we saw in the 90s, but one reaffirming the accomplishments of Zionism and its unchanging positions may turn this problematic tide."
 She argued that the Basic Law proposal: Israel as the Nation-State of the Jewish People, of which she is an advocate and architect, will lead to a "moral and political revolution in Israel...
 It's a call to rouse from this dream.
 It's an overall perception bringing back the principles of our founding fathers to the forefront of the law.
 It moves Zionism and the deepest and most basic components of our identity from the blind spot it currently occupies in the judicial realm to its rightful place: under the spotlight."
 Shaked states that "Individual rights are almost sacred to me, but not devoid of context, not when cut off from our Israeli uniqueness, our national missions, our history, and our Zionist challenges."

-Palestinian family reunification
+Family unification of Arab-Israelis and Palestinians

 In 2022, Shaked suggested renewing citizenship legislation that had expired in July 2021 after the Knesset failed to renew it.
 She sponsored a bill proposing to prevent Palestinian family unification (residency for Palestinian citizens married to Israeli citizens).
 She cited security concerns and "demographic reasons", and added that it was meant to stop the "creeping right of return".
 The bill was blocked after Meretz filed an objection, sending the bill back to the cabinet for further appraisal.